PawelCzopowik/pawelczopowik.github.io/recipes/butterandtomatosauce.md

 This is a simple yet delicious recipe and its simplicity is what makes it so amazing.
 One can add some heavy cream (or similar) and pepper flakes for an arrabiatta style.

 Adding the cheese at the end cuts down on the acidity, but the cheese can be added to the pasta as its tossed with the sauce.
-I think adding it to the sauce is what makes it so wonderful (but some prefer the acidity)
+I think adding it to the sauce is what makes it so wonderful (but some prefer the acidity).
+I tried chopping the tomatoes finely or in a food processor but the texture and taste is MUCH better when chopped coarsly.

 # Ingredients